aragon/nest/grants/Ethsignals/FollowupQuestionsAnswers.md

 The first 3 signals we will be adding are already implementable without any additional work on the actual signals - there are already teams that have built or are building these signals and they are ready to be included.
 However, the last 2 signals are more complicated and may require an EIP in order to build them.

-Through our research, we will evaluate the importance of the remaining signals, compare them to new signals types that we discover, identify to the necessary work for implementaion and then determine the timeframe for their implementation.
+Through our research, we will evaluate the importance of the remaining signals, compare them to new signals types that we discover, identify the necessary work for and then determine the timeframe for their implementation.
+We commit to having any necessary EIPs written by the end of this project, however the implementation timeline of EIPs is ultimately a decision of the core devs and we decided to respect this in the proposal.

 **4) You say you will be using existing tools and platforms for this project.
 Can you give us some examples?**